Due

 Penn State's Business Opportunities Summer Session (BOSS) |

 BOSS is a two-week program for high school students interested in pursuing a business education in college.
-It’s an opportunity for these students to take college prep and business fundamentals courses taught by Penn State faculty.
-Participants will also get a glimpse of what college life is like by living in residence halls during their two-week stay on Penn State’s University Park campus. |
+It’s an opportunity for these students to take college prep and business fundamentals courses taught by Penn State faculty. |

 $50 registration fee after acceptance